medalotte/SystemVerilog-UART/README.md

 # SystemVerilog-UART
-discription of UART transmitter and receiver by using SystemVerilog
+Discription of UART transmitter and receiver by using SystemVerilog

 ## Feature
-- You can freely specify parameters of baud rate, clock frequency and data width
+- You can freely specify the parameters that are baud rate, clock frequency and data width
 - Interface are designed by VALID-READY handshake
 - **NOT supported parity bit**